mdazlaanzubair/Learn-MERN/Assignment 04/readme.md

 - [Animate.css](https://animate.style/ "Animate.css") - A cross browser, ready to use css animation library.
 - [Toastr](https://codeseven.github.io/toastr/ "Toastr") - A Javascript library for non-blocking notifications.
 - [Particles JS](https://vincentgarreau.com/particles.js/ "Particles JS") - A lightweight JavaScript library used for creating particles which looks likes the vertices of polygon, used for creating background live animation.
-- [Phonebook API](https://coinmarketcap.com/ "Phonebook API") - This CRUD API is being running behind the whole application.
+- [Todo API](https://coinmarketcap.com/ "Todo API") - This CRUD API is being running behind the whole application.

 Want to see it live? [click here](https://github.com/mdazlaanzubair/Learn-MERN/tree/master/Assignment%2004 "click here")